Four Distinct Degree Programs in Game Design and Development

 School of Cinematic Arts, SCI building

 The Bachelor of Arts in Interactive Entertainment combines a broad liberal arts background with specialization in the design of games and interactive entertainment.
-Students make games at all levels of the program gaining hands-on skills across a range of digital media arts.
+Students make games at all levels of the program gaining hands-on skills across a range of digital media arts; the core game design education allows students the space within their education to earn multiple specializations within the industry, broadening their skill sets and post-education trajectory.
 Hands-on skills are taught within a vibrant community of thought that explores new models of interactivity as well as emerging markets and platforms for playful media.
-Emphasis is placed on collaboration, teambuilding, innovation and creative leadership.
+Emphasis is placed on collaboration, team-building, innovation and creative leadership.

 The M.F.A. in Interactive Media is an intensive three-year program designed to prepare students to become creative thought leaders and innovators in the evolving fields of games and interactive entertainment.
 As with the undergraduate degree, M.F.A. students are immersed in hands-on project development, gaining skills in design, development, collaboration and creative leadership, culminating in a year long thesis project.
 The M.F.A. program draws on the strengths of the School of Cinematic Arts, including Game Design, Animation, Sound Production, Screenwriting, Producing and Critical Studies, bringing these resources together in a vibrant community of innovative digital media practice.